HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Videos you might expect to have a significant number of bytes, but even things like embedding a live chat widget, or even a social media post like a tweet can come with significant overhead, loading a surprising amount of JavaScript to enable interactivity, like clicking the like button or resharing it.

-One design pattern that can be a good compromise is using a facade.
+One design pattern that can be a good compromise is using a facade, also known as [import on interaction](https://www.patterns.dev/vanilla/import-on-interaction/).
 The fundamental principle of this is to use a graphical, or simple, non-interactive representation of the embed, which then becomes the interactive, full embed when and if a user clicks on it.

 For video, that's often displaying the poster image, which when clicked loads in the full embed.
 For a social media post, it could be either styled html, or like the video solution, an image that loads the full interactivity when the user clicks on the post.